 As the progression moves into the pre-chorus (Imagine all the people…) It starts on an F chord, then walks down in the C major scale, finally landing on a G chord.
 As you play, focus on this scale motion pattern moving down the left hand, while the right hand plays basic triads.
 Don’t be afraid to slow this part down if it’s still tricky!

 The chorus is a simple progression built on the chords F, G and C. There’s a unique turnaround chord that’s played after the C chord that’s called an E7 chord.
 It consists of the notes E-G#-D in the right hand while the left just plays E for the bass note.
-The E7 chord is a perfect example of John Lennon’s brilliant approach to songwriting; that chord gives the chorus an additional colour that stands out from the other basic triads.
+The E7 chord is a perfect example of John Lennon’s brilliant approach to songwriting; that chord gives the chorus an additional color that stands out from the other basic triads.

 Practicing The Song

 So those are the three parts of the song.
-It’s a pretty simply tune, but it’s rhythmic motion and iconic moments like that chromatic climb in the verse give you plenty of specific things to work on and build your skills as a piano player.
+It’s a pretty simple tune, but it’s rhythmic motion and iconic moments like that chromatic climb in the verse give you plenty of specific things to work on and build your skills as a piano player.

 As always, never be afraid to slow things down when you need to, and use the recording of the track as a reference track to build your ear training as well!
 Remember, just because it’s a simple track doesn’t mean there’s a lot to learn, so happy practicing!